CirrusMio/learning-things/pages/styleguide.md

     # Rewritten to be more appropriate as workflow.
     #
-    # Interacting with other entities (cubbord, wastebasket, cup) is
+    # Interacting with other entities (cupboard, wastebasket, cup) is
     # completely encapsulated here.
 The workflow can be tested by adding
     # mocks to return a double object in the case of +bag+ and the other
     # methods can be stubbed just to check they're getting the right